 Base layers really are SO important for warmth from the inside out.
 We’re big fans of wool thanks to their cooling/heating properties which make them ideal for year-round use.

-We consider them a staple when we are highlighting the best winter gear for kids….because warmth starts from the inside OUT.
+We consider them a staple when we are highlighting the best winter gear for kids because warmth starts from the INSIDE out.

 Wool Base Layers for Kids